MOVERS KENSINGTON, MD: 5 TIPS FOR A STRESS-FREE MOVE

 This may be a challenge and chances are you won’t be able to stick by the rule perfectly.

-YOU WILL SAVE US A REAL TRUCK-LOADING HEADACHE IF YOU PREDOMINANTLY STICK TO ONE SIZE
+YOU WILL SAVE US A REAL TRUCK-LOADING HEADACHE IF YOU PREDOMINANTLY STICK TO ONE OR TWO SIZES

-OF BOX, THOUGH, AND HERE IS A GOOD REASON FOR THIS:
+OF BOXES, THOUGH, AND HERE IS A GOOD REASON FOR THIS:

 1. Packing the truck becomes so much easier!